KA! Empathogenics Review: Kanna, Mood Support & What to Expect

 What Is Kanna (Sceletium tortuosum)?

-Unlike stimulants or psychedelic substances, kanna is generally described as subtle and grounding rather than intense or disorienting.
+- Described as subtle and grounding rather than intense

-If you're curious about how Sceletium tortuosum interacts with serotonin pathways and PDE4 inhibition, we’re preparing a deep dive into the research behind kanna and its neurobiological mechanisms.
+If you're curious how Sceletium tortuosum interacts with serotonin pathways and PDE4 inhibition, see our deep dive: How Kanna Works: The Science Behind Sceletium tortuosum

 What Is KA!
 Empathogenics?